Curriculum Detail

 Requires Department Chair Approval

-• Advanced Spanish Through Media I
+• Advanced Spanish Through Media 1A

 Prerequisite: Intermediate-Advanced Spanish

-• Advanced Spanish Through Media II
+• Advanced Spanish Through Media 1B

 Prerequisite: Intermediate-Advanced Spanish

-• Advanced Spanish Through Media III
+• Advanced Spanish Through Media 2A

 • Advanced Spanish Honors